 7. U.S. Bancorp

-Warren Buffett last added to Berkshire Hathaway's stake in USB in the fourth quarter of 2018, when he bought another 4.4 million shares; the position accounts for 3.1% of the holding company's equity portfolio.
-BRK.B is the company's largest shareholder, owning 8.1% of its shares outstanding.
-Vanguard, a large shareholder in many blue chips, is No. 2 with a 7.3% stake.
+Warren Buffett just boosted Berkshire Hathaway's stake in USB during the second quarter, with a small addition of about 132 million shares.
+The position now accounts for 3.3% of the holding company's equity portfolio.
+BRK.B is the company's largest shareholder, owning 8.3% of its shares outstanding.
+Vanguard, a large shareholder in many blue chips, is No. 2 with a 7.2% stake.

 Shares in the bank have delivered an annualized total return of 7% since March 31, 2006.